cloudify-cosmo/cloudify-stage/plugins/readme.md

 ###Available widget functions

 *init*()
 Init is called when the widget definition is loaded, which happens once when the system is loaded.
-This can be used to define some global stuff, such as classes and objects we are going to use in our plugin definition.
+This can be used to define some global stuff, such as classes and objects we are going to use in our widget definition.

 *render*(widget,data,toolbox)
 Render is called each time the widget needs to draw itself.